Matteoleme/ML-project-24-25/README.md

 - γ: discount factor, which increases the importance of immediate rewards, instead of future

 #### Q-function
 The Q-function value consider both states and actions.
-It represents the expected cumulative reward staring from state s, taking action a, following policy π.
+It represents the expected cumulative reward starting from state s, taking action a, following policy π.
 Basically measures how good it's to perform an action a in a state s.

 $Q^{\pi}(s, a)\equiv r(s, a) + \gamma V^\pi(\delta(s, a))$